WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/index.md

 [![Handbook cover that shows WEHI logo and blue dots interconnected with lines](/assets/handbook_cover.png){:height="400px" style=""}](https://figshare.com/articles/presentation/Research_Computing_Platform_Student_Internship_Handbook/21259467)

+You can also look at [the wikis for some of our internship projects.](project-wikis)

 ## Stories from the RCP

 Here is a story from one of our newsletters in November 2021: